Anthony Davis NBA Playoffs Player Props: Lakers vs. Nuggets

-The Los Angeles Lakers, Anthony Davis included, will be in action at 8:30 PM on Saturday against the Denver Nuggets in the 2023 NBA Playoffs.
+Anthony Davis and his Los Angeles Lakers teammates hit the court versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Monday.

-Let's look at Davis' prop bets, and some stats and trends to help you find good wagers.
+With prop bets available for Davis, let's dive into some stats and trends to assist you in making good predictions.

 Anthony Davis Prop Bets vs. the Nuggets